CNA-Tech/PKS-Ninja/README.md

 # Welcome to the PKS Ninja Community

-You are viewing the master  branch, which is currently dedicated to PKS Version 1.3.
-We are starting to prepare materials for PKS 1.4, if you want to use PKS 1.4, please use the "Pks1.4" Branch - however please note that most materials have not been updated for PKS 1.4 yet.
+You are viewing the PKS 1.4 Branch, all updates to this branch should reflect pks 1.4.

 **Please Note, this site is currently in beta/preview mode and under active development.
 Please excuse any errors or ommissions**